About the initiative

 WeCycle Atlanta is a non-profit organization in West Atlanta that creates access to bicycles, local fresh produce, cycling, and agricultural education for youth and low-income residents in predominately African American communities.
 Nestled in the West End, it has seen over 100 youth and adults through its earn a bicycle program, W.H.E.E.L.S., that teaches work ethics, health, economics, environment, leadership, and sustainability in the heart of West-side Atlanta.

 Urban Perform improves the health of families in underserved communities on the westside of Atlanta by promoting quality nutrition and active lifestyles.
-Our vision is to partner with local organizations to decrease rates of obesity, cardiovascular disease and diabetes; thus, creating a health conscious change in the community.
-We are working to demolish Atlanta's 'fitness deserts' by making exercise accessible and affordable.
+Their vision is to partner with local organizations to decrease rates of obesity, cardiovascular disease and diabetes; thus, creating a health conscious change in the community.
+They are working to demolish Atlanta's 'fitness deserts' by making exercise accessible and affordable.

 More ways to get involved with bike share

 Bike share launched in Downtown Atlanta in June 2016, and to help place the remaining bike stations, a text based survey has been released to collect public feedback.
-To participate, text the NEIGHBORHOOD you want to see bike share to 678-647-7176 or click here to take the survey online.
+To participate, text 678-647-7176 the name of the NEIGHBORHOOD you want to see bike share in or take the survey online.